Age 0 to 7 Personality

 Nature verses Nurture

 Sometimes children come from a positive, abundant and loving environment yet still have many troubles to overcome later.
-Deep scars from far into the past may need to be addressed.
-Other times, children are raised in a difficult home, but despite this they do well in life.
+Deep scars from the past may need to be addressed.
+Other times, children are raised in a difficult home, but despite this, they do well in life.

 The continual debate in science about the influence of the environment we are raised in verses our innate nature being the most important will continue for many years.